arts

 [Fact] The overall AI exposure for foley artists is 54% in 2025, with theoretical exposure at 73% and observed exposure at 35%.
 This places foley art in the "high" transformation category with a "mixed" automation mode — meaning some tasks face heavy AI pressure while others remain firmly human.

 [Fact] Editing and mixing recorded foley tracks in digital audio workstations has an automation rate of 68%.
 This is where AI has made massive inroads.
-Tools like iZotope RX, Adobe Podcast, and various AI-powered audio plugins can clean up recordings, remove unwanted noise, match room tone, normalize levels, and even generate basic sound effects from text prompts.
+Tools like iZotope RX, Adobe Podcast Enhance, Krisp, and a growing ecosystem of AI-powered audio plugins can clean up recordings, remove unwanted noise, match room tone, normalize levels, and even generate basic sound effects from text prompts.
 What used to take hours of careful manual editing can now be done in minutes.
-An AI tool can analyze a foley recording, identify the unwanted ambient noise, remove it cleanly, and EQ the remaining sound to match the production's audio profile — all automatically.
+An AI tool can analyze a foley recording, identify the unwanted ambient noise (the air conditioning hum, the chair squeak, the breath of the artist), remove it cleanly, and EQ the remaining sound to match the production's audio profile — all automatically.

 [Fact] But performing physical sound effects synchronized to on-screen action sits at just 22% automation.
-This is the core craft of foley, and it's remarkably resistant to AI.
+This is the core craft of foley, and it is remarkably resistant to AI.
 A foley artist watches a scene and physically creates sounds in real time: walking on different surfaces to match a character's footsteps, handling objects to create the sound of someone opening a briefcase, crumpling materials to simulate the rustle of a leather jacket.
 This requires watching the screen, understanding the emotional tone of the scene, choosing the right surface or prop, and timing the physical performance to match the visuals within milliseconds.
+A skilled foley artist will redo the same footstep cue twenty times across three different surfaces to find the one that sounds right against the visual rhythm of the cut.

 [Fact] Sourcing and preparing props and surfaces for sound recording is at 15% automation.
-Every foley stage is essentially a workshop of sound-making materials — different shoes, floor surfaces, fabric textures, metal objects, glass panels.
+Every foley stage is essentially a workshop of sound-making materials — different shoes, floor surfaces, fabric textures, metal objects, glass panels, varieties of celery and watermelon for body-impact effects.
 Knowing which dress shoe on which marble surface will produce the sound of a 1940s detective walking through a courthouse lobby is experiential knowledge that no dataset can replicate.
+The good foley stages in Los Angeles, New York, and London have inherited prop collections built over decades, with notes in old binders about which exact pair of boots was used for which iconic film.

 The AI Sound Library Problem

-[Claim] Here's what the AI audio revolution actually looks like in practice: AI-generated sound effect libraries are exploding in size and quality.
+[Claim] Here is what the AI audio revolution actually looks like in practice: AI-generated sound effect libraries are exploding in size and quality.
 Need the sound of rain on a tin roof?
 A car door closing?
 Footsteps on gravel?
-AI can generate these from scratch or search through millions of pre-recorded sounds to find the best match.
+Tools like ElevenLabs Sound Effects, AudioCraft from Meta, and dozens of competitors can generate these from scratch or search through millions of pre-recorded sounds to find the best match.
 For indie filmmakers, podcasters, and video game developers working with small budgets, these tools are genuinely replacing the need to hire a foley artist for basic sound design.

-But here's the gap that the numbers reveal.
+But here is the gap that the numbers reveal.
 Generic AI-generated sounds work fine for generic content.
-They fall apart when a director needs the specific sound of this character's footsteps on that surface at this emotional moment.
-A chase scene doesn't just need "running footsteps" — it needs footsteps that accelerate at the right rate, on the right surface, with the right weight, transitioning from concrete to wet grass exactly when the camera shows the transition.
-That level of performance-specific synchronization is what foley artists do, and AI cannot replicate it.
+They fall apart when a director needs the specific sound of _this character's_ footsteps on _that surface_ at _this emotional moment_.
+A chase scene does not just need "running footsteps" — it needs footsteps that accelerate at the right rate, on the right surface, with the right weight, transitioning from concrete to wet grass exactly when the camera shows the transition.
+That level of performance-specific synchronization is what foley artists do, and AI cannot replicate it without instruction from someone who already understands the craft.

 The Job Market Is Contracting

 [Fact] The Bureau of Labor Statistics projects -3% decline for the broader sound engineering category through 2034.
-With approximately 18,500 people employed and a median annual wage of $62,740, foley art is a small but well-paying niche within media production.
+With approximately 18,500 people employed in the broader category and a median annual wage of $62,740, foley art is a small but well-paying niche within media production.

 [Estimate] By 2028, overall AI exposure is projected to reach 68% and automation risk 57%.
 These numbers are significant.
-The reality is that the mid-tier of foley work — basic sound effects for standard productions — is rapidly being absorbed by AI tools and pre-built sound libraries.
+The reality is that the mid-tier of foley work — basic sound effects for standard productions, the kind of work that previously employed mid-career foley artists doing solid but not headline-grabbing projects — is rapidly being absorbed by AI tools and pre-built sound libraries.
+Some of those mid-career foley artists are moving into supervisory or hybrid roles.
+Some are leaving the industry entirely.

 The Survival Strategy

 [Estimate] The foley artists who will thrive are those who position themselves at the premium end of the market.
-High-budget films, prestige television, AAA video games — these productions demand the kind of bespoke, emotionally precise sound design that only a human performer can deliver.
-A Marvel film doesn't use AI-generated punch sounds.
-A Nolan film doesn't substitute generic footstep libraries for custom-performed foley.
+High-budget films, prestige television, AAA video games, animated features — these productions demand the kind of bespoke, emotionally precise sound design that only a human performer can deliver.
+A Marvel film does not use AI-generated punch sounds.
+A Christopher Nolan film does not substitute generic footstep libraries for custom-performed foley.
+Pixar films credit named foley artists in their final-credit rolls because the work matters to the texture of the finished product.

 The $62,740 median salary reflects a profession that rewards expertise.
-Specialists in this field who combine physical performance skills with technical post-production efficiency will command premium rates in a market that's shedding generalists but still needs masters.
+Specialists in this field who combine physical performance skills with technical post-production efficiency will command premium rates in a market that is shedding generalists but still needs masters.
+Top foley artists working on major motion pictures and prestige series can earn well into the six figures, especially those credited on award-contending films.

 For the complete task-level data and trend projections, check out the foley artists data page.